gabriellypereir4/gabriellypereir4/README.md

 **Technologies:**

 - UX/UI Designer with Figma, Photoshop and Illustrator.
-- Frontend Development with HTML, CSS, JavaScript and Vue.js.
+- Frontend Development with HTML, CSS, JavaScript and React.

 **Contact Me:**